qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

    |         +
 ```

-Because the reference borrowed from `RefCell` is not normal reference, it's actually `Ref`. `Ref` implements `Deref` so it can be used similar to a normal borrow.
-But it's different to a normal borrow.
+Because the borrow got from `RefCell` is not normal borrow, it's actually `Ref`. `Ref` implements `Deref` so it can be used similar to a normal borrow.

 The "help: consider borrowing here" suggestion won't solve the compiler error.
 Don't blindly follow compiler's suggestions.